The Chin Kang Gallery: Portal to an Old World

 TL;DR

-Once an important venue for aid and assistance for the swathes of men arriving from the Jinjiang (晋江; Chin Kang) county in Fujian, China, the almost century-old Chin Kang Huay Kwan association building in Bukit Pasoh now tells the story of the grim fate the men endured as indentured labourers.
+Once an important venue for aid and assistance for the swathes of men arriving from the Jinjiang (晋江; Chin Kang) county in Fujian, China, the almost century-old Chin Kang Huay Kuan association building in Bukit Pasoh now tells the story of the grim fate the men endured as indentured labourers.

 Association president Jimmy Teo walks MUSE SG through the clan's new heritage gallery, and shares about his family's ties to the coolie trade.